jhburns/3GCI/Documentation/Blog.md

     weight = 6
     image = "cat.jpg"
     active = false
+    alt = "Man with ski-mask, staring at computer" img_title = "Passoword Image"
     +++
 ```
 Now the blog should be available at http://localhost:1313/blog/name/ or on the site at the same reference.

 ### Active
 The active tag option should only be true for one blog, which will also be the first blog presented by the slideshow.
 If there is not exactly one active blog, the slideshow will misbehave.
-False by default so does not need to be included.
+False by default so does not need to be included for every other blog.

 ## Content